Thunderbird (mythology): Ojibwe

 The Ojibwe version of the myth states that the thunderbirds were created by Nanabozho to fight the underwater spirits.
 Thunderbirds also punished humans who broke moral rules.
 The thunderbirds lived in the four directions and arrived with the other birds in the springtime.
 In the fall, they migrated south after the end of the underwater spirits' most dangerous season.

 Menominee

-The Menominee of Northern Wisconsin tell of a great mountain that floats in the western sky on which dwell the thunderbirds.
-They control the rain and hail, and delight in fighting and deeds of greatness.
-They are the enemies of the great horned snakes (the Misikinubik) and have prevented these from overrunning the earth and devouring humankind.
+In Menominee (Northern Wisconsin) folklore, thunderbirds live on a far-western mountain that floats.
+The thunderbirds control the rain and hail, and delight in fighting.
+They continually fight the great horned snakes (the Misikinubik) to keep them from overrunning the earth and devouring humankind.
 They are messengers of the Great Sun himself.